lxx-holmes/lxx-holmes/README.md

 🌱 I’m currently earning my MSc in Computer Science degree at HKU.

-🔭 I’m currently working on a dissertation on NLP.
+🔭 I’m working on a dissertation on NLP.

 ⚡ Fun fact: I hold membership of both HKICPA and CICPA.
 I am a CFA Charter Holder.
 I have worked in Big 4 accounting firm and an international financial institute.